dmtiir/VeLoCity-Skin-for-VLC/README.md

+## How to use these skins?

+ 1. Put the downloaded VLT files in the following folder:

+    - On Windows: the skins folder in the VLC installation directory (e.g. C:\Program Files\VideoLAN\VLC\skins)
+    - On Linux/Unix: ~/.local/share/vlc/skins2

+ 2. Then open VLC Settings>Interface>Look and Feel.
+And choose "Use Castom skin".
+    - You can choose skin already there in "Skin resource file"
+    - Or change it in VLC.
+Rightclicking somewhere on the program window and going to Interface>Select Skin>.

+ 3. Enjoy It.
+And check my following works on  twitter.com/dmtiir/  or  github.com/dmtiir  or  dribbble.com/dmtiir

 ----------------------------------------------------------------------------------------------------------------------------------------------------------

-Enjoy It.
-And check my following works on  twitter.com/dmtiir/  or  github.com/dmtiir  or  dribbble.com/dmtiir  or  deviantart.com/dmtiir
+ ### PS.
+Skins do not work on Mac OS X!
+This is a limitation from VLC developers